About ThorVG

 Threading

-ThorVG incorporates a threading mechanism that aims to seamlessly acquire subsequent scenes without unnecessary delays.
-It operates using a finely-tuned task scheduler based on thread pools, encompassing various tasks such as encoding, decoding, updating, and rendering.
-This design ensures that all tasks can effectively leverage multi-processing capabilities.
+ThorVG incorporates a threading mechanism designed to seamlessly retrieve upcoming scenes without unnecessary delays.
+It utilizes a finely-tuned task scheduler based on thread pools to handle a variety of tasks, including encoding, decoding, updating, and rendering.
+This architecture ensures efficient use of multi-core processing.

-The task scheduler has been meticulously crafted to conceal complexity, streamline integration, and enhance user convenience.
-Therefore, the policy it employs is optional, allowing users to select it based on their specific requirements.
+The task scheduler is carefully designed to abstract complexity, simplify integration, and enhance user convenience.
+Its use is optional, allowing users to adopt it based on their specific needs.

 Smart Rendering